ds-horizon/logwise/docs/components/kafka.md

 - Topics start with **3 partitions** (base count from `num.partitions` configuration)
 - Partitions can be manually adjusted if needed based on your throughput requirements
-- **Automatic Partition Scaling** - The orchestrator service can automatically scale partitions based on consumer lag, partition size, and message count (see [Partition Scaling Guide](/setup-guides/self-host/kafka-partition-scaling))
+- **Automatic Partition Scaling** - The orchestrator service can automatically scale partitions based on consumer lag

 ## Message Retention